 Ideal for: Creative types most of all, but anyone who needs a big screen will be interested.
 Gamers and those who enjoy consuming media on the go will like the combination of a sumptuous screen and a quad-speaker audio system.

 Is now a good time to buy?
 It's an excellent time, since the device launched in April 2021.

 The iPad 10.2in (2020) is a good option for newcomers and those whose usage will be light.
 Since Apple updated it with a better processor in September 2020 we are a lot more comfortable recommending it.

-For most people our recommendation would be the iPad Air (2020).
-The redesign in September 2020 has given it a more modern look and the new A14 processor will future-proof this model for many years.
+For most people, however, our recommendation would be the iPad Air (2020).
+The redesign in September 2020 gave it a more modern look and the A14 processor will future-proof this model for many years.
 We love that it retains Touch ID via the power button, but expect some people will miss the Home button.
 However, Apple has bumped up the price of the Air and it's now $250/$250 more than the 10.2in iPad.

 The remaining iPads will be too expensive for the average buyer.
 The 11in and 12.9in Pro models are amazingly powerful and well made, with a fantastic all-screen/Face ID design.
-But now that the iPad Air boasts a faster processor and a similar design the iPad Pro has less going for it.
+But the iPad Air also has an excellent processor, and a similar design, and costs considerably less.